gilek/yii2-gtreetable/README.md

 ## Limitations

-Yii2-GTreeTable use [Nested Set behavior for Yii 2](https://github.com/creocoder/yii2-nested-set-behavior) extension, which in for the moment (October 2014) has some limitation regarding ordering main elements (nodes which level = 1).
+Yii2-GTreeTable use [Nested Set behavior for Yii 2](https://github.com/creocoder/yii2-nested-set-behavior) extension, which in for the moment (Januray 2015) has some limitation regarding ordering main elements (nodes which level = 0).

 In case of adding or moving node as the main node, then it will be located after last element in this level.
 Therefore order of displayed main nodes may not have the same mapping in data base.